ucsb-cs156/w22/_info/software.md

 3. Maven

-   After installing Java 11, do this to install maven:
+   After installing Java 11, you can use `brew`  to install maven:

    ```
    brew update